pingcap/docs-cn/faq/manage-cluster-faq.md

 ---
-title: Cluster Management FAQs
+title: TiDB Cluster Management FAQs
 summary: Learn about the FAQs related to TiDB cluster management.
 ---

-# Cluster Management FAQs
+# TiDB Cluster Management FAQs

 This document summarizes the FAQs related to TiDB cluster management.